Bakersfield station (Amtrak): Station services

-Bakersfield's Amtrak station is a staffed station with a large, enclosed waiting room.
-Inside, there is both a staffed ticket window and Amtrak's self-service Quik-Trak ticket kiosk.
+Bakersfield's Amtrak station is a staffed station with an enclosed waiting room.
+Inside, there is both a staffed ticket window and Amtrak's self-service Quik-Trak ticket kiosk, as well as a Greyhound booth.
 There is seating, a payphone, restrooms, and vending machines.
 The station also offers checked baggage and Amtrak Express package service.
 Taxi stands are located to the west and a passenger pick-up and drop-off zone is located directly north of the station building.
 A free, unattended parking lot is available for passengers.

 The station has two tracks and two platforms (one side platform, and one island platform) accessible by passengers.
 Each platform can hold a six-car train.
 A third track provides for overnight storage and is not used by passengers.
 There is also a 15 bay bus station located north of the tracks.
-The bus bays and one platform is sheltered.
+The bus bays and one platform are sheltered.

 Of the California stations served by Amtrak, Bakersfield was the fifth busiest in Fiscal Year 2018 (behind only Los Angeles Union Station, Sacramento Valley, San Diego and Emeryville), boarding or detraining a total of 442,023 passengers.
 It is also the 25th busiest Amtrak station nationwide, and one of the busiest serving a metro area with fewer than 2 million people.

 Bus connections

 Amtrak Thruway

-Bakersfield is the transfer point between San Joaquin trains and Amtrak Thruway buses connecting to Southern California destinations.
-As many as 6 thruway motorcoaches can connect to a single train.
-The buses are necessary in part because passenger trains are normally not allowed on the Tehachapi Loop, the only direct rail link between the San Joaquin Valley and the urban core of Southern California.
+Bakersfield is the transfer point between Gold Runner trains and Amtrak Thruway buses connecting to Southern California destinations.
+The buses are necessary in part because passenger trains are normally not allowed on the Tehachapi Loop, the only direct rail link between the San Joaquin Valley and Southern California.